rdf-connect/Tutorial-ISWC2025/content/description.md

 We plan a full day for this tutorial as shown in [](#planning).

+The tutorial is structured into four distinct sessions.

-The first session starts an introduction to RDF Connect, including the novel aspects of language agnostics processors.
-This section also includes an overview of the remained of the day, with a detailed description of the eventual pipeline that is built, including the new processor.
+The first session provides an introduction to RDF Connect, highlighting its language-agnostic processor architecture.
+This session includes an overview of the tutorial's content, as well as a detailed description of the pipeline participants will build throughout the day.

-The seconds session includes the actual building of the processor.
-This allows participants to create the processor configuration and implementing a client for the weather endpoint.
+The second session delves into the process of building a custom processor.
+Participants will learn how to create a processor configuration and implement a client for the weather endpoint.

-The third session, allows participants to create a pipeline with their shiny processor and build a ML pipeline consuming this weather information in their favorite model.
+The third session focuses on building a pipeline using the processor created in the previous session.
+Participants will build a machine learning pipeline that consumes the weather information in their favorite model.

-We also have a fourth session.
+The fourth session is a hackathon, where all participants work together to either extend the pipeline created in the previous session with new data sources, or build a new pipeline using existing processors to achieve a different goal.

 <figure id="planning" markdown="1" class="table">